daevlin/Zero2Auto_homework/README.md

 WTH?
 Sure enough, the process exited after it had gone through all the running processes.
 That's just evil.
 So how do we find out which process it is looking for?
 It looks like it uses the CRC32 function we saw before against any running processes.
 Killing ProcessHacker seems to do the trick.
 It also seems to check for Wireshark and possibly some other running process.
-Now that the bp for CreateProcessInternalW gets hit and a suspended svchost.exe process gets created.
+Now that I have stopped ProcessHacker and restarted the debugging of the second stage, the breakpoint for CreateProcessInternalW gets hit when we run it once again and a suspended svchost.exe process gets created.
 ```
 dword ptr ebp+C=0018F9F4 &"C:\\Windows\\System32\\svchost.exe"=0018FAA0 "C:\\Windows\\System32\\svchost.exe"
 ```
-After the BP is hit, we can start up ProcessHacker once again.
+After the BP is hit, ProcessHacker can be started again.
 Why did it inject into svchost.exe?
 There was no strings visible with that in the second stage binary.
-The reason is one of the string in the second stage is obfuscated with this:
+The reason is one of the string in the second stage is obfuscated with this function:
 ```
 rol dl,4
 xor dl,A2                               |